ADVANCED ADMINISTRATION DEGREES

 1. Complete an online application for admissions.

-2. Participate in an interview with a University Admissions Advisor.
+2. Participate in an interview with an admissions advisor.

 3. Complete an enrollment agreement, consisting of program policies, costs, completion requirements, and other student obligations.